pape-barro/edge-gateway/README.md

 [ A single channel LoRaWAN multi-services and multi-optional gateway for communities ]
 ```
 This repository contains a proof-of-concept implementation of a single
-channel LoRaWAN multi-services and multi-optional gateway for communities. (the proof-of-concept for the eight is available on : https://github.com/pape-barro/eight_chan_lorawan_edge_gateway).
+channel LoRaWAN multi-services and multi-optional gateway for communities. (the proof-of-concept for the eight channels is available on : https://github.com/pape-barro/eight_chan_lorawan_edge_gateway).

 It has been tested on the Raspberry Pi platform, using a Semtech SX1272
 transceiver (HopeRF RFM92W), and SX1276 (HopeRF RFM95W).